 Start your search for mental health therapy in California on Zencare.
-All therapists are quality-vetted for excellence in clinical care.
+Many therapists are quality-vetted for excellence in clinical care.
 When you’re struggling with your mental health, it might be time to seek professional support in the form of counseling services, couples therapy, or psychiatric medication management.
 There are a wide range of private practice therapists to choose from in California; consider narrowing your search by criteria like insurance carrier, therapy budget, specialty, or provider identity to find a great fit!

 How can I start therapy in California?